bugalo/ZFS-QAT-gentoo/README.md

   - Several sandbox violations while emerging.
   - Cannot use --enable-icp-log-syslog yet.
   - Cannot unmerge, need to manually do make uninstall.
+  - It compiles and installs the drivers for all the devices, not only the ones present in the device.
+Don't know if and how this can be fixed, yet.